ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 The function `TellPlayersToGo` will broadcast to each player that is marked as in the race.
-Later on in the tutorial you will listen for this broadcast event and setup a handler.
+Later on, in the tutorial, you will listen to this broadcast event and set up a handler.

 ### Stop the Race